Why open a Lloyds Student Current Account?

 • Use our cost calculator to help you work out the cost of an arranged overdraft.

-• You can reduce or remove your arranged overdraft at any time through the app, Internet Banking, Telephone Banking or by visiting your branch.
+• You can reduce or remove your arranged overdraft at any time through the app, online banking or telephone banking.

 • You must repay anything you owe if you want to remove an arranged overdraft or anything over the new reduced limit you want.
 You can also apply to increase it.